-Check your policy wordings for more specific details around the cover and amount you can claim for.
+Check your policy wordings for more specific details around the cover and the amount you can claim for.

-European Cover: When you purchase your policy, you’ll be asked about either your destination country, or the destination region you are travelling to.
+European Cover: When you purchase your policy, you’ll be asked about either your destination country or the destination region you are travelling to.
 European cover is cover for travel in destinations in Europe only.
 If you were to travel outside of these destinations with only European cover on your policy, and if something were to happen which resulted in you making a claim, your claim could be declined on the basis that you were travelling outside of your selected destination.

 The countries listed are:

 Albania, Andorra, Austria, Azores, Balearic Islands, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canary Islands, Channel Islands, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Estonia, Finland, Former Yugoslav Republic of Macedonia, France, Germany, Gibraltar, Greece, Greek Islands, Hungary, Iceland, Ireland, Isle of Man, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Moldova, Monaco, Montenegro, Morocco, Netherlands, Northern Ireland, Norway, Poland, Portugal, Romania, Russia west of the Ural mountains, San Marino, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tunisia, Turkey, Ukraine, Wales and Vatican City State.